DaoCloud/DaoCloud-docs/docs/en/docs/amamba/user-guide/pipeline/install-jenkins.md

     !!! note

-        This step is not necessary for versions after Application Workbench v0.25.0!
+        This step is not necessary for versions after Workbench v0.25.0!

     ![sonarqube03](../../images/sonarqube03.png)